Major Concentration in Spanish

 SPA 4900 Directed Study

-Study Abroad, Residency Requirements, and the Spanish Major and Minor
+Study Abroad, Residency Requirements, and the Major/Minor Concentration in Spanish

 The Department of World Languages and Cultures strongly recommends that all majors and minors study abroad for a semester or more and participate in any of our study-travel courses offered.
 The choice of program and the choice of courses must be approved beforehand by the department.
 At least half of the major and minor course requirements must be taken at Merrimack College, including one upper-level course, upon return from the study abroad program.

-A minor in Spanish requires a minimum of 18 credits consisting of a minimum of 5 courses.
+A minor concentration in Spanish requires a minimum of 18 credits consisting of a minimum of 5 courses in Spanish with the SPA prefix.
 Spanish minors are required to take SPA 3200 (Introduction to Advanced Studies) after they take SPA 3010 or 3020 and before they proceed to upper level courses.

 Teacher of Spanish